 What should I do if I receive a surprise bill and have a billing disagreement?

 Your rights under the NSA depend on whether you have health insurance or if you are uninsured.
 In either case, you have rights.

 If you are insured and your health plan denies all or part of a claim for service, you can appeal that decision.
 Your plan documents will contain information on the review process and how you request review of your plan’s decision.

-Starting on January 1, 2022, you generally won’t be responsible for balance bills or out-of-network cost-sharing when getting emergency care, non-emergency care from out-of-network providers at certain in-network facilities, or air ambulance services from out-of-network providers.
+Starting on January 1, 2022, you generally won’t be responsible for or cost-sharing when getting emergency care, non-emergency care from out-of-network providers at certain in-network facilities, or air ambulance services from out-of-network providers.
 When this happens, instead of you paying for unexpected out-of-network costs, you’ll generally only need to pay your normal in-network costs (like coinsurance, copayments, and amounts paid towards deductibles).
 The health care provider and your health plan are responsible for negotiating the total payment amount from the plan to the provider through an independent dispute resolution process.